salesforce/storm-dynamic-spout/README.md

 [NeverRetryManager](src/main/java/com/salesforce/storm/spout/dynamic/retry/NeverRetryManager.java) - This implementation will never retry failed messages.
 One and done.

+A tuple is considered "permanently failed" when the topology has attempted to process the tuple at least once and the RetryManager implementation has determined that the tuple should not be retried.
+When this occurs, the tuple will be emitted un-anchored out a "failed" stream.
+Bolts within the topology can subscribe to this "failed" stream and do its own error handling.
+The name of this stream is configured via the `spout.permanently_failed_output_stream_id` setting, and if undefined defaults simply to `failed`

 ### MessageBuffer Implementations
 [RoundRobinBuffer](src/main/java/com/salesforce/storm/spout/dynamic/buffer/RoundRobinBuffer.java) - This is the default implementation, which is essentially round-robin.
 Each `VirtualSpout` has its own queue that gets added to.
 A very chatty virtual spout will not block/overrun less chatty ones.
 The `poll()` method will round robin through all the available queues to get the next msg.